 “Meanwhile, SAP also saw higher adoption of its HANA platform with more than 3,600 HANA customers and over 1,200 customers for SAP Business Suite on HANA.
 The company did not, however, disclose its revenue from the in-memory database platform.
 It said in the last quarter that it had reached 3,200 HANA customers, including close to 1,000 for the business suite.”

 “Hana has taken hold,” McDermott said during the call.
 “We don’t have to prove that it works.” – InfoWorld

 HANA Works for How Many SAP Applications?

 HANA database does work for some applications, but for very few.
 HANA database works on BW.
-HANA database works on the Finance module in S/4.
-BusinessOne (for some strange reason) has been ported to HANA database.
-However, there are many applications for which HANA database does not work.
-There are also many applications like CRM or Concur or SuccessFactors for which in-memory computing is just a waste of hardware resources.
+HANA database operates on the Finance module in S/4.
+BusinessOne (for some strange reason) has been ported to the HANA database.
+However, there are many applications for which the HANA database does not work.
+There are also many applications like CRM or Concur or SuccessFactors, for which in-memory computing is just a waste of hardware resources.

 “And don’t see much on transaction side, biggest change is aggregating tables.
 We have already Hana database on both ECC and SCM boxes, We don’t see super speed!
 I think you can talk about the super speed of SAP apps on HANA database, until you actually have it.
 Database speed does not directly translate to usable speed.”

-I can echo that statement, seeing some my clients port BW to HANA database, it is certainly faster, but it has not brought a brave new world to analytics in companies.
-The biggest problem they face, which is the massive backlog of reports and other work that seems to grow every few months at companies has not been addressed by HANA database.
+I can echo that statement; seeing some of my clients port BW to HANA database, it is undoubtedly faster, but it has not brought a brave new world to analytics in companies.
+The biggest problem they face, which is the massive backlog of reports and other work that seems to grow every few months at companies, has not been addressed by the HANA database.